azarketa/Thermodynamics-theoretical-pills/source/01_Systems_surroundings_boundaries.md

    we are interested in the *average* or *overall* behavior of systems rather than their atomic details.
    This contrasts with the **microscopic conception**, used in *statistical thermodynamics*, which explains the same laws in terms of molecular behavior.

-:::{admonition} Important: classical vs. microscopic viewpoints
-:class: warning
-Classical thermodynamics describes **macroscopic behavior** using measurable properties (pressure, temperature, volume, etc.) without referring to the microscopic structure of matter.
+:::{warning} Important: classical vs. microscopic viewpoints Classical thermodynamics describes **macroscopic behavior** using measurable properties (pressure, temperature, volume, etc.) without referring to the microscopic structure of matter.
 Statistical or microscopic thermodynamics explains *why* those macroscopic laws emerge.
 :::